- How much do you charge?

 >> Return to top

-What’s the difference between Certified, Licensed and RHI?
+What’s the difference between Certified, Licensed, RHI & NHI?

-Rob Hermann is one of a small group of examiners that facilitate the Test Inspection with Peer Review (TIPR) portion of the process whereby new candidates for the program must pass a test inspection of a house with known defects to receive their NCH number.
-Candidates reach the final TIPR stage only after successfully meeting a host of both technical and practical requirements verified by an extensive background review.
+Rob Hermann is one of a small group of examiners that facilitate the Test Inspection with Peer Review (TIPR) portion of the process whereby new candidates, after successfully meeting a host of technical & practical requirements, verified by an extensive background review, must pass a final test inspection of a house with known defects.

 >> Return to top